 Australians are known for their work ethic, but this unique culture can make it challenging to have office friends.
 Socializing with colleagues is always an option, whether at the end of a busy weekday or on any other day of the week.

 The Australian workplace is subject to a lot of rules and regulations.
-The protocols in Australian workplace exist to ensure everyone is safe and comfortable.
-For example, there are stringent laws against discrimination and office behavior.
-Further, the process for layoff procedures can differ by the state since Australia has different levels of government.
+The protocols in the Australian workplace exist to ensure everyone is safe and comfortable.
+For example, there are stringent laws against discrimination and office behaviour.
+Further, the process for layoff procedures can differ by state since Australia has different levels of government.

 We publish such informative blogs on a daily basis.
-Therefore, if you liked this, why not read some of our other exciting articles such as Australian Citizenship Certificate.
+Therefore, if you liked this, why not read some of our other exciting articles, such as the Australian Citizenship Certificate?